bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

   #330][news330 cs] and [Podcast #330][pod330 cs]) including [covenants][topic
   covenants], [vaults][topic vaults], emulation of [CSFS][topic
-  op_checksigfromstack], and validity rollups (see [Newsletter #222][news222 validity rollups]) while noting the high computational costs of such transactions.
+  op_checksigfromstack], and validity rollups (see [Newsletter #222][news222 validity rollups]) while noting the high computational costs of such transactions. {% assign timestamp="43:24" %}

-- [Why do standardness rules limit transaction weight?]({{bse}}124636) Murch provides arguments for and against Bitcoin Core's standardness weight limits and outlines how economic demand for larger transactions could erode the effectiveness of the [policy][policy series].
+- [Why do standardness rules limit transaction weight?]({{bse}}124636) Murch provides arguments for and against Bitcoin Core's standardness weight limits and outlines how economic demand for larger transactions could erode the effectiveness of the [policy][policy series]. {% assign timestamp="48:10" %}

-- [Is the scriptSig spending an PayToAnchor output expected to always be empty?]({{bse}}124615) Pieter Wuille points out that because of how [pay-to-anchor (P2A)][topic ephemeral anchors] outputs are [constructed][news326 p2a], they must adhere to segwit spending conditions, including an empty scriptSig.
+- [Is the scriptSig spending an PayToAnchor output expected to always be empty?]({{bse}}124615) Pieter Wuille points out that because of how [pay-to-anchor (P2A)][topic ephemeral anchors] outputs are [constructed][news326 p2a], they must adhere to segwit spending conditions, including an empty scriptSig. {% assign timestamp="56:16" %}

 - [What happens to the unused P2A outputs?]({{bse}}124617)
   Instagibbs notes that unused P2A outputs will eventually be swept when the block